29 March 2013

 John Keble received his early education in his father’s vicarage, and at 14 he won a scholarship to Oxford University.
 He studied at Corpus Christi College, Oxford, and in 1810, at the age of 18, he graduated with a double first in classics and mathematics.

 In 1811, he became a Fellow of Oriel College, Oxford, and for some years, he was a tutor and examiner in the University of Oxford.
 While he was at Oxford, he was ordained deacon by the Bishop of Oxford on Trinity Sunday 1815, and priest in 1816.

 He became first a curate to his father, and then curate of Saint Michael’s and Saint Martin's Church, Eastleach Martin, in Gloucestershire.

-In 1827, he published The Christian Year, which appeared in 1827.
-He wrote the poems to restore a deep feeling for the Church Year among Anglicans, and it received such great acclaim that its became the most popular volume of verse in the 19th century.
+He published The Christian Year in 1827.
+He wrote the poems to restore a deep feeling for the Church Year among Anglicans, and it received such great acclaim that it became the most popular volume of verse in the 19th century.
 One of the most popular poems in The Christian Year is the well-known hymn, ‘New every morning,’ with its opening lines:

 New ev’ry morning is the love